Transportadora de Gas del Sur S - Consensus Indicates Potential 44.7% Upside

 Transportadora de Gas del Sur S with ticker code (TGS) have now 4 analysts in total covering the stock.
 The consensus rating is ‘Hold’.
-The range between the high target price and low target price is between 9 and 6.5 calculating the average target price we see 7.58.
+The target price ranges between 9 and 6.5 calculating the mean target price we have 7.58.
 Now with the previous closing price of 5.24 this would indicate that there is a potential upside of 44.7%.
-The 50 day MA is 4.65 and the 200 moving average now moves to 5.12.
-The company has a market cap of $805m.
-Find out more information at: http://www.tgs.com.ar
+There is a 50 day moving average of 4.65 and the 200 day MA is 5.12.
+The market capitalisation for the company is $805m.
+Company Website: http://www.tgs.com.ar

 Transportadora de Gas del Sur S.A. provides natural gas transportation and distribution services in Argentina.
 The company operates through four segments: Natural Gas Transportation, Production and Commercialization of Liquids, Other Services, and Telecommunications.
 The Natural Gas Transportation segment transports natural gas through 5,706 miles of pipeline system to distribution companies, power plants, and industrial customers.
 As of December 31, 2018, it served 6.2 million residential, commercial, industrial, and electric power generation end-users.
 It also provides operation and maintenance services for the natural gas transportation facilities.
 The Liquids Production and Commercialization segment produces and commercializes natural gas liquids, such as ethane, liquid petroleum gas, natural gasoline, propane, and butane in Argentina and internationally.
 The Other Services segment offers midstream services, including natural gas treatment, separation, and removal of impurities from the natural gas stream, as well as natural gas compression.
 It also provides services related to pipeline and compression plant construction, operation, and maintenance; and generates steam for electricity production.
 The Telecommunications segment provides telecommunication services for telecommunication operators and corporate customers.
 Its telecommunication network includes a microwave digital network with synchronous digital hierarchy technology and a dark fiber optic network.
 The company was founded in 1992 and is headquartered in Buenos Aires, Argentina.
 Transportadora de Gas del Sur S.A. is a subsidiary of CompaÃ±Ãa de Inversiones de EnergÃa S.A.